betulyurtman/betulyurtman/README.md

 ### Hi there 👋
+Thank you for visiting my profile :)

 🔭 I’m currently working on Data Science projects :)

-🌱 I’m currently learning SQL and Data Analyses & Data Visualization
+🌱 I’m currently learning SQL & Data Analyses & Data Visualization

-📫 How to reach me: betullyurtman@gmail.com
+📫 You can reach me from: betullyurtman@gmail.com or https://twitter.com/betandDS